 U10 - Defending team players are not permitted inside the build out line until after the goal kick has been taken and then touched by the first attacking player.
 Anyone can play the ball if the ball is played beyond the build out line.

 • Heading: No Heading in ADSL U10, U11, and U12 Teams

 Whenever there is contact between the ball and the head of a player, play is stopped.
-If the contact is deemed inadvertent, the proper restart is a dropped ball.
-When a player deliberately heads a ball, and indirect free kick is awarded to the opposing team from the spot of the infringement.
+If the contact is deemed inadvertent or intentional the proper restart is an indirect free kick to the opposing team from the spot of the infringement.
 If the infringement occurs in the goal area, the restart should be on the goal area line parallel to the goal line at the point nearest the where the infringement occurred.

 • Match Length: